syadegari/rl_projects/reinforce/README.md

 </div>

 ### Further improvements to the algorithm
+It is possible to augment REINFORCE with relatively simple improvements.
+The next development in this repo will have these improvements implemented and the results (for CartPole and LunarLander) are compared with vanilla implementation.
+Two of these imrpovements are:
+- Collect more than one trajectory and normalize the rewards.
+- Credit assignment, where for each log-probability that the policy network emits, only the future rewards are considered.

 ### References
 The REINFORCE algorithm was first proposed in the following works:
 - Williams, R. J. (1988).
 Toward a theory of reinforcement-learning connectionist systems.
-Technical Report NU-CCS-88-3, Northeastern University, College of Computer Science. \
+Technical Report NU-CCS-88-3, Northeastern University, College of Computer Science.
 - Williams, R. J. (1992).
 Simple statistical gradient-following algorithms for connectionist reinforcement learning.
 Machine Learning 8:229-256.